-STEM Education in Schools: What Can We Learn from the Research?“The major implication of this review and synthesis of literature in STEM Education is it highlights the need to scaffold an integrated approach to designing STEM learning activities for students that will develop their core STEM competences.”
+STEM Education in Schools: What Can We Learn from the Research?
+Report #1 Summary“The major implication of this review and synthesis of literature in STEM Education is it highlights the need to scaffold an integrated approach to designing STEM learning activities for students that will develop their core STEM competences.”

 - Policy makers would gain an insight into best practice examples, allowing for such practices to spread and be adopted towards affecting meaningful change and curriculum reform in STEM education.
 The literature review and synthesis would provide a basis for forming relevant STEM educational policies.